inasafe/inasafe-doc/docs/source/training/intermediate/osm/302-quality-assurance.rst

 JOSM comes with a tool that does an automated analysis of possible mistakes.
 This is useful for finding errors that you may have overlooked.
-When you run the validation tool, it will return two lists of problems:
+When you run the validation tool, it returns two lists of problems:

 - **Errors:** These are important to fix, and therefore usually you should not ignore these.